-In our newly designed course you will develop your engineering knowledge and skills, and progress into a career in the fast-growing medical sector.
-You’ll apply engineering principles to the design and development or improvement of medical devices, such as implants, or treatment methods in order to – ultimately – improve clinical outcomes.
+In our newly designed course you will develop your engineering knowledge and and problem solving skills to progress into a career in the ever growing medical sector.
+You’ll learn to apply engineering principles to the design, development and improvement of medical devices, like implants, or even the treatment methods with the ultimate goal of improving outcomes from medical procedures.

 Our course offers a project based learning approach, meaning you will gain hands-on experience alongside your classes, helping you to apply your knowledge throughout your course.
 You’ll develop theoretical and practical knowledge from a range of engineering, computational simulations, in vitro experiments, medical devices/medical science disciplines.
-As well as key engineering theories, you’ll gain an understanding of human health, and discover treatment simulation techniques that predict relative performances of implants, surgical techniques and medical devices such as joint contact mechanics.
+As well as key engineering theories, you’ll explore human health, and discover treatment simulation techniques used to predict performances of implants, surgical techniques and medical devices such as joint contact mechanics.

 Our strong links with hospitals will give you the opportunity to witness surgical operations and work with surgeons to address clinical problems for your final-year projects, not to mention that you are on the same campus as our brand new School of Medicine, the only one in Essex.

 As well as developing crucial problem-solving and critical thinking skills, by studying Medical Engineering at ARU you’ll gain unique practical laboratory and computer simulation skills, in addition to research experience.
 Most importantly, you’ll develop an awareness of the professional attitudes and attributes required for embarking on a multidisciplinary, varied and exciting career in healthcare and medical engineering..

 We work with employers to make sure you graduate with the knowledge, skills and abilities they need.
 They help us review what we teach and how we teach it – and they offer hands-on, practical opportunities to learn through work-based projects, internships or placements.